 To make the children chuckle, you could push the boat out and spend a couple of pounds on the optional extra of some funny voices to guide you on your journey.
 Homer Simpson makes my two daughters howl and makes the drive from the airport to the villa much more bearable!

 Tip 7: Card transactions

 You’ve arrived at last!
 One last tip before you completely relax.
 If, whenever you hand over your debit or credit card, you’re asked “Will you be paying in pounds or euros?”, always say euros.
 Retailers and restaurants often use poor conversion rates.
 If you say pounds, you could well be increasing the amount that lovely long lazy lunch just cost you, especially now!

 After checking off all the above, you REALLY will deserve that first gin and tonic.
 With the money you’ve saved, you could even splurge and have it at the airport…as long as the children sit still long enough and they don’t persuade you that a McDonald’s happy meal is the only way to kick their holiday off!

 Have a great time!

-Do you have any other money saving, stress relieving summer holiday tips to add?
+Do you have any money saving ideas to share?
 Let us know by adding a comment below.